fhofman/moviesReview/README.md

-## Installation
+# Installation

-Install my-project with npm
+## Installing with package managers

 ```bash
   clone the project and cd into project